CarloLucibello/GraphNeuralNetworks.jl/GNNGraphs/docs/src/heterograph.md

 Different node/edge types can store different groups of features and this makes heterographs a very flexible modeling tools and data containers.
-In GraphNeuralNetworks.jl heterographs are implemented in the type [`GNNHeteroGraph`](@ref).
+In GNNGraphs.jl heterographs are implemented in the type [`GNNHeteroGraph`](@ref).